 U.S. Veterans Application Process

 Community College of Denver is a Service Members’ Opportunity College.
-Join our more than 400 veterans on campus and get started on completed your educational goals today.
+Join our more than 400 veterans on campus and get started on completing your educational goals today.

 Step 1.
 Apply for GI Bill Benefits